telerik/fiddler-everywhere-docs/knowledge-base/importing-fiddler-classic-settings.md

 The import wizard is accessible through the **Home** pane in Fiddler Everywhere.
 ![import configuration options](../images/import-from-classic/import-options.png)

 - Fiddler Classic certificate&mdash;Instructs Fiddler Everwhere to use the installed Fiddler Classic certificate authority file.
-This option is available only if you have not yet installed and trusted the Fiddler Everywhere CA.
+This option is available only if you have not yet installed and trusted the Fiddler Everywhere CA. The certificate option will be unavailable if Fiddler Classic's certificate is not trusted or is incompatible with Fiddler Everywhere (the supported certificate generator is BouncyCastle a.k.a.
+BCCertMaker).

 - Decrypt HTTPS traffic&mdash;Exports the Fiddler Classic value from **Tools > Options > HTTPS > Decrypt HTTPS Traffic** and imports as value for **Settings > HTTPS > Capture HTTPS Traffic** option in Fiddler Everywhere.

 - Ignore server certificate errors&mdash;Exports the Fiddler Classic value from **Tools > Options > HTTPS > Ignore server certificate errors (unsafe)** and imports as value for **Settings > HTTPS > Ignore server certificate errors (unsafe)** option in Fiddler Everywhere.

 - Listening proxy port&mdash;Exports the Fiddler Classic value from **Tools > Options > Connection > Fiddler Classic listens on port** and imports as value for **Settings > Connections > Fiddler listens on port** option in Fiddler Everywhere.

+    >important The default proxy port for Fiddler Classic is 8888, while for Fiddler Eveverywhere is 8866.
+This difference is often overlooked by users that follows specific proxy tutorial but are trying solutions based on a different proxy port.

 - Bypassed URLs&mdash;Exports the Fiddler Classic value from **Tools > Options > Connections > Bypass Fiddler Classic for URLs that starts with** and imports as value for **Settings > Connections > Bypass Fiddler for URLs that starts with** option in Fiddler Everywhere.

 - Gateway settings&mdash;Exports the Fiddler Classic value from **Tools > Options > Gateway** and imports as value for **Settings > Gateway** option in Fiddler Everywhere.
+The Gateway checkbox will be unavailable if the selected option in Fiddler Classic  is **Аutomatically Detect Proxy using WPAD**.

 - Allow remote computers to connect&mdash;Exports the Fiddler Classic value from **Tools > Options > Connections > Allow Remote Computers to connect** and imports as value for **Settings > Connections > Allow remote devices to connnet** option in Fiddler Everywhere.